JackPlowman/create-repository-tasks/README.md

 - Set up a `SECURITY.md` file to the root of the repository.
 - Set up issue templates for the repository.
 - Set up generic Git Hooks for the repository.
+- Set up task runners for the repository.
+Such as `just` and `make`.

 ### Language Specific